-Gone are the days when 4GB of RAM is the standard for gaming threshold and demand.
+Gone are the days when 4GB of RAM is the standard for gaming.
 With so many updates and developments through the years, 4GB of RAM for your average game just isn't enough anymore.
 Not only that, but with prices of RAM kits dropping, it makes sense to get more than 4GB.

 While it is true that some games may not be able to deliver a decent gaming experience if you use a 4GB RAM, some (newer) games have no problems with 4GB.

-Even games that recommend 16GB of RAM as per Steam Recommended system requirements such as Deus Ex: Mankind Divided, can easily run with 4GB of RAM as shown below.
+Even games that recommend 16GB of RAM as per Steam Recommended system requirements such as Deus Ex: Mankind Divided, can run with 4GB of RAM, as shown below.

 Is 4GB RAM Enough for Gaming Today?